jbeghtol/openmoxie/GlobalResponses.md

 ### Another Example, ask Moxie the time

+In this example you can ask Moxie the time.
+It's worth noting that Moxie can sometimes struggle to say things like you'd expect, so AM or A.M. didn't sound right, so I had to use AY M, and if you include a leading 0 like 09:15 Moxie says the leading 0.
+A great way to experiment is using Puppet Mode to see how things sound.

 * pattern = `^moxie|moxy (time|what(?:'s| is) the time|what time is it)$`
 * action = `METHOD`
 * code = (see below)